AdobeDocs/analytics.en/help/implement/vars/config-vars/trackingserversecure.md

 **If your implementation does not use the identity service**, consider the following impacts to your implementation:

 * If not using the identity service, `trackingServerSecure` determines cookie location.
-Setting this variable to a third-party domain can cause multiple issues with visitor identification, as most modern browsers reject third-party cookies.
+Setting this variable to a third-party domain forces AppMeasurement to use a fallback cookie, as most modern browsers reject third-party cookies.
-* Due to issues with modern browsers and third-party cookies, internal link tracking and Activity Map do not work.
+* Internal link tracking and Activity Map might be less reliable.